Rensvandeschoot/Tutorials/Blavaan/lavaan-frequentist-regression.md

 ## Preparation
 This tutorial expects:

+This tutorial expects:

+- Installation of R package `lavaan`.
+This tutorial was made using  Lavaan version 0.6.3 in R version 3.6.0
+- Basic knowledge of hypothesis testing
-*  Basic knowledge of correlation and regression
+- Basic knowledge of correlation and regression
-*  Basic knowledge of coding.
-If you don't have any experience in R, you might want to start with our [R-turorial](https://www.rensvandeschoot.com/tutorials/r-how-to-get-started/).
+- Basic knowledge of coding in R